Dottie Anderson Citizens' Academy: HSB 101

 In 2016, City Manager Stan R. Farmer developed a Citizens’ Academy for Horseshoe Bay called “HSB 101.”
 In remembrance of long time Horseshoe Bay resident Dottie Anderson, a spring 2019 graduate, the Academy has now been renamed the Dottie Anderson Citizens’ Academy.

-The seventh academy will start this fall on October 3, 2019 and run for a total of nine class sessions each Thursday afternoon over 9 weeks until December 5th, skipping Thanksgiving.
+The eighth academy will start this spring on February 6, 2020 and run for a total of nine class sessions each Thursday afternoon over 9 weeks until April 2nd.
 Click HERE for the schedule and a description of each session.
 Each Thursday from 2:00 to 4:00 PM a different subject matter of local government will be covered by the City Manager and/or a department head.
 For example, classes will cover a range of topics from: Fire, Police, Utilities, Finance, Code Enforcement, Development Services, and Municipal Court.
 The last session is a graduation ceremony.
-So far, approximately 80 HSB residents have attended over six academies enjoying learning and camaraderie.
+So far, approximately 90 HSB residents have attended seven academies enjoying learning and camaraderie.

 Attendees are limited to 15.
 If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application and submit it to City Manager Stan Farmer via email.
 Applicants must be a City of Horseshoe Bay resident with preference given to full-time residents.
 If there are remaining seats available non-Horseshoe Bay residents may be considered.
 Emphasis will be given to creating a diverse class from as many different neighborhoods within Horseshoe Bay.